ravendb/docs/docs/faq/replication-from-embedded-raven.markdown

 #Replicating data from an embedded RavenDB instance to a server instance

 Raven's [replication works](http://ravendb.net/docs/server/bundles/replication) using plain HTTP requests to replicate all changes in one instance of Raven to another instance of Raven.
-When running in embedded mode, you can't replicate to that instance (since it has no HTTP endpoint, unless you use [Embedded+HTTP mode]()"//TODO: link" but you can replicate from that instance.
+When running in embedded mode, you can't replicate to that instance (since it has no HTTP endpoint, unless you use [Embedded+HTTP mode](http://ravendb.net/docs/faq/embedded-with-http) but you can replicate from that instance.

 Here are the steps to enable that scenario: